openmultiplayer/web/docs/scripting/callbacks/OnClientCheckResponse.md

 ---
 title: OnClientCheckResponse
-description: This callback is called when a SendClientCheck request comletes
+description: This callback is called when a SendClientCheck request completes
 tags: []
 ---

 ## Description

-This callback is called when a SendClientCheck request comletes.
+This callback is called when a SendClientCheck request completes.

 | Name          | Description                       |
 | ------------- | --------------------------------- |